 At the opening of School, the weekend of Martin Luther King, Jr., Day, and during Parents' Weekend, there is a Sunday Chapel service, required for all boarding and day students.
 On a closed weekend in most other months, there is a required Sunday service for boarding students (parents of non-Christian students may request that their children be excused from these monthly services).
 More fully developed than the weekday chapels, these services include Bible readings, a psalm, choral music, hymns, and a sermon by one of the Chaplains.

 There are voluntary services of Morning and Evening Prayer in the Chapel every day, and a voluntary celebration of the Holy Communion each Sunday.

 Weddings and Baptisms

 The Chapel can be reserved for baptisms and weddings of alumni, faculty, and children of the community (usually when school is not in session), and the Chaplains sometimes are be available to conduct such services.
-Please contact Shelley Baumgarten, Director of Special Events, 610-705-1117 or email@example.com
+Please contact Shelley Baumgarten, director of engagement and events, at 610-705-1117 or email@example.com

 for more information, or the The Rev. John Houghton, Ph.D., Hill chaplain, at firstname.lastname@example.org

 to consult about having such services led by the Chapel staff.